VIRGINIA

 Redoubt #3 a 50-foot square moated work (for 100 men) on Rose Hill.
 Three guns were emplaced outside the fort.
 Destroyed in 2005.
 Stone monument erected in 2006, located on Sentinel Ridge Lane.

-Camp Bramhall (1863) was "near" Aquia Landing.
+Camp Bramhall (1863) was near Aquia Landing.

-Camp Smith (1) (1863) was "near" Stafford Court House.
+Camp Smith (1) (1863) was near Stafford Court House, where other elements of the XII Corps were also encamped.

 Windmill Point General Hospital (1863) was located at Marlborough Point.